Techtonica/curriculum/vs-code/vscode.md

 ### Demonstration

-Instructor demonstrates in the video walkthrough how to change the color theme and use various keyboard shortcuts.
+Instructor demonstrates in the slide walkthrough how to change the color theme and use various keyboard shortcuts.

 ### Independent Practice